Travel Advice for Families Visiting Vanuatu

 3.Book Early if Visiting During School Holidays

-The New Zealand and Australian school holidays are when Vanuatu is at its busiest.
+The Australian and New Zealand school holidays are when Vanuatu is at its busiest.

 If you’re aiming for a school holiday escape, be sure to book accommodations and tours as soon as possible to avoid disappointment.
 FYI, the school holidays are the second half of April, essentially the whole month of July, the first half of October and the end of December through January.